awesomedev82/react-quiz-app/README.md

-# Quizz Site made with React
+# Quiz Site made with React

 I built this app to learn React